FACT CHECK: President Trump's False Claims On Migrant Caravan, Tax Cuts

 Migrant caravan

-With conservative news outlets glued to a caravan of Central American migrants making their way north through Mexico towards the U.S. border, Trump suggested there's something more sinister than desperately poor families looking for a better life.
+With conservative news outlets glued to a caravan of Central American migrants making their way north through Mexico toward the U.S. border, Trump suggested there is something more sinister than desperately poor families looking for a better life.

 "Criminals and unknown Middle Easterners are mixed in," Trump tweeted on Monday.